iot49/docker-stacks/README.md

             - GRANT_SUDO=yes
             - NB_UID=1000
         volumes:
-            - <folder on host where notebooks will be stored>:/home/jovyan/work
+            - <folder on host where notebooks will be stored>:/home/jovyan
         ports:
             - "8888:8888"
         restart: on-failure

 ```

+### Customizations: pip, kernels, Jupyter Lab Extensions

+- Mount host folder on `/home/jovyan`
+- `pip install --user <package>`
+    - installs to `/home/jovyan/.local`, which persists
+    - without the `--user` flag, installed packages go to `/usr/local`, which does *NOT* persist
+    - `pip list -v` shows package folder locations
+- `python -m sshkernel install --user`
+    - like `pip`, use `--user` for install to persist
+    - `jupyter kernelspec list` shows installed kernel locations
+- Jupyter Lab Extensions
+    - install from UI
+    - they persist
+- The login token also persists

 ## Limitations